 The Board of Directors of the Bank, with the assistance of the Risk Committee, provides effective oversight over the affairs of the Group, the governance framework and practices through delegation of authority to the functional committees and the senior management.
 The Risk Committee regularly reviews the Group's Risk Appetite Statement and recommend for the Board's approval.
 The Chief Executive Officer is responsible for overseeing all lines of businesses within the Group, supported by the Executive Committee of the Board of Directors comprising the senior management members.
-In addition, led by the senior management members, the functional committees including the Risk Management Committee, the Asset and Liability Committee ("ALCO"), the Fintech Committee, Credit Committee, and Internal Control, Compliance and Operations Committee approve policies and procedures formulated by various working committees and functional management to identify, analyse, manage and control credit risk, market risk, liquidity risk, operational risk and capital risks through the use of reliable and up-to-date management and information systems.
+In addition, led by the senior management members, the functional committees including the Asset and Liability Committee ("ALCO"), Fintech and Digitalisation Promotion Committee, Safety Production Committee, Accountability Committee, Corporate Banking Committee, Retail Banking Committee, Risk Management Committee, Credit Committee and Internal Control, Compliance & Operations Committee approve policies and procedures formulated by various working committees and functional management to identify, analyse, manage and control credit risk, market risk, liquidity risk, operational risk and capital risks through the use of reliable and up-to-date management and information systems.
 Policies and procedures are updated on an ongoing basis to reflect changes in markets, products and industry best practices.
 The internal auditors also perform risk-based audits to ensure the soundness of governance and compliance with the relevant policies and procedures.